Michael8272/Project2_MIST4610_Group1/README.md

 ![Fine Particles Over Time by Borough](https://github.com/user-attachments/assets/cff11d21-d88c-45e0-a5b4-f398577c1cf7)

-Analysis:
-New York City can be divided into five major governmental districts (AKA boroughs).
-This visualization displays ___
+Analysis: New York City can be divided into five major governmental districts (AKA boroughs).
+This visualization displays the fine particulate matter pollution in the five boroughs of NYC by measuring the average micrograms per cubic meter of air.
+The overall trend shows that from 2008 to 2022, the pollution levels in all of the boroughs have been steadily decreasing.
+Manhattan consistently experienced the highest levels of pollution during this period, while Staten Island enjoyed the cleanest air.
+The average levels of pollution have decreased by 43.6% in Queens, 44.4% in Manhattan, 44.8% in Brooklyn, 45% in The Bronx, and 46.9% in Staten Island.
+These percentage decreases are impressive and all relatively close to one another, showing that the general efforts to decrease pollution in NYC have been consistent throughout the city.
+Finish rest later...

 # Tableau Packaged Workbook: